mfolivas/aws-serverless-nodejs-datadog-otel/README.md

 # aws-serverless-nodejs-datadog-otel
-Creating a serverless application using datadog and open telemetr
+Creating a serverless application using datadog and open telemetry

 ```